- Variations on Mendel

 But when you look in detail for that kind of inheritance, it doesn't work.
 There are still fewer left handed people than there should be, and there are some right handed people with left handed parents.
 What DOES fit the data is that "rr" isn't determinate of left handedness, it simply creates a random chance of either.

 So the absence of R isn't "left", it's "either left or right determined at random".
 And again, potentially subject to modifiers in the environment, in the genome, and so on.
 Thus in two identical siblings, both rr, one can be left handed and one can be right handed simply by chance.
 There's still a genetic component, and they are still genetically identical, even though the outcome (the phenotype, in scientific terms) differs.
 Cool, isn't it?
+(Although recent studies indicate they may not be genetically identical across their whole genome!)

 One model suggests that this sort of characteristic is determined by a molecular mechanism to skew the distribution of daughter DNA molecules.
 Interestingly, there is a correlation with other asymmetrical characteristics, including left-right asymmetry in the brain, and the directionality of hair whorls on the crown of our heads.
 What's correlated is the asymmetry, not which way it worked out: that is, counterclockwise hair whorls are equally split between right and left handed people.
 So the counterclockwise whorl didn't influence your handedness; what they share is that both were determined randomly.